 4. Water feature design

-It's not surprising that simpler, traditional backyard water features cost less to install than pool water features or other more complex additions.
+It's not surprising that simpler, traditional pools cost less to install than backyard waterfalls or garden ponds.
 For more intricate designs, you'll require the services of experienced and skilled landscape designers.
 This means you might need the help and coordination of other tradesmen, such as electricians and plumbers, to complete your project.
 And you'll need the assistance of the same professionals for regular maintenance.

 5. Size of the job